HumanCompatibleAI/imitation/README.md

 ### To run:
 ```
-# Train PPO2 agent on cartpole and collect expert demonstrations
+# Train PPO agent on cartpole and collect expert demonstrations
 python -m imitation.scripts.expert_demos with cartpole
 # Train AIRL on from demonstrations
 python -m imitation.scripts.train_adversarial with cartpole airl